saramoira/deep_learning/mvp.md

 ## Next Steps:

 I would like to set up transfer learning, but I'm not sure what pretrained model would be a good fit for this dataset.
-I'd also like to test this dataset against the enhanced infrared image dataset [example image here]().
+I'd also like to test this dataset against the enhanced infrared image dataset: [example image here](https://github.com/saramoira/deep_learning/blob/main/images/2019al10_4kmirimg_201909182300.gif).